 Riders are encouraged to start between 6 and 8am on Saturday for the 100 mile, and 9 and 10am for the 50 mile, depending on your expected time on course.
-Staff will be at the Finish until approximately 9pm.
-If you plan to finish in the dark, don't forget a headlight!
+Staff will be at the Finish until approximately 8pm.
+If you plan to finish in the dark, don't forget lights!

 How do I get home?

-Our transportation sponsor Gentle Giant Moving (www.gentlegiant.com) will be packing and moving bikes from the finish to the start line at 430pm and 830pm.
+Our transportation sponsor Gentle Giant Moving (www.gentlegiant.com) will be packing and moving bikes from the finish to the start line leaving Lancaster at 5p.
 Bus transport for riders will also be provided at the same time.
 Free of charge for all participants.
 Please let us know whether you would like a ride upon registration.
 If 5p doesn't work for you, please reach out and we can coordinate transport.

 How can I get involved if I don't ride bikes?